Midwestern University Glendale's Nurse Anesthetist Program

 Accredited CRNA Programs are reviewed regularly.

-Midwestern University Glendale Nurse Anesthetist Program was last reviewed in November 2011.
-The program was awarded a 10 year accreditation and will be reviewed again in October 2021.
+Midwestern University Glendale Nurse Anesthetist Program was last reviewed in October 2011.
+The program was awarded a 10-year accreditation and will be reviewed again in October 2021.
 This shows that the program is very stable.

 Pass Rate for CRNA Boards at Midwestern University Glendale